-came to the rescue with air to top up some small Lake (on north wall before the Dome) provided an cylinders that were to be taken to the end of Mullamullang underwater bypass to the Dome and the possibility of trip had been planned in detail after the last trip to the end of Mullamullang by some of the group's members in 1998.
+It was at about this time that both diving air compressors in the group's possession decided to throw in the towel which resulted in limited diving on the Roe Plains until the NHVSS cavers from Sydney joined the group at Madura Pass on Tuesday 11 January.
+Mervyn Maher and family, Paul Boler and Bruce Callahan (all NHVSS) came to the rescue with air to top up some small cylinders that were to be taken to the end of Mullamullang Cave for exploration of the lakes there.
+This phase of the trip had been planned in detail after the last trip to the end of Mullamullang some of the group's members in 1998.
 The aim was to dive and survey all the lakes at the end of the cave, between five and six kilometres from the cave's massive entrance.
 Finally, a team of fit, enthusiastic individuals were prepared to take camping and diving gear to the end of Mullamullang to properly survey the cave diving prospects there.
 This was to be a highly memorable journey, physically and mentally very demanding, but the results were well worth it: